amirhossein303/cryptocurrency/README.md

 ![](https://github.com/amirhosseinzibaei/cryptocurrency/blob/main/docs/project_overview.gif)

-# Instalation
+# Installation
-For instalation follow one the above version instructions.
+For Installation follow one the above version instructions.

 # Thanks
 It's my pleasure to know your opinion about this simple project